breatheco-de/breatheco-de/.github/ISSUE_TEMPLATE/asset_4geeks_com.md

 ## Article Information

+Attach link to github markdown file with the draft lesson (even if its not done yet).
-Link to github markdown file: `<Add here>` (the article mus be publised on one of the academy repositories).
+The article mus be publised on one of the academy repositories.

 ## Additional Info